Librato on Heroku is Going Away and Hosted Graphite Is the Better Next Step

 Librato (a SolarWinds product) is being sunsetted summer of 2025, and that directly affects Heroku teams who’ve relied on the Librato add-on for “good enough” visibility into dynos, routers, and Postgres.
 If you’re in that group, you’ll need a replacement monitoring add-on that keeps you covered on Heroku and lets you grow beyond it without re-architecting how you ship metrics.

-Hosted Graphite by MetricFire is a natural upgrade path: it slots into the same Heroku workflow, includes Grafana, supports multiple metric resolutions, and lets you push additional infrastructure metrics from anywhere (not just Heroku logs).
+Hosted Graphite by MetricFire is a natural upgrade path: it slots into the same Heroku workflow, includes Grafana, supports multiple metric resolutions, and lets you push custom metrics from anywhere (not just Heroku logs).
 That means you can keep your Heroku basics while adding meaningful visibility across the rest of your stack.

 Librato vs Hosted Graphite at a Glance